kr1/Leaflet.dbpediaLayer/README.md

 | lang | String | `en` | the language used in the query (NB: english has by far the most results).
 | includeCities | Boolean | `false` | Whether resources of type PopulatedPlace are included in the results.

+###Recommendations
+DBpedia's SPARQL-endpoint serves all geo-localized resources present in Wikipedia (i.e. hundreds of thousands).
+Queries over a vast territory tend to be somewhat slow.
+In order to assure good usability and snappy results we recommend setting a `minZoom` restriction (8 - 10, depending on the area).

 ##License

 See LICENSE file in the project root.